znetstar/tor-router/docs/rpc-methods.md

 # removeInstanceAt(Integrer)

-Remove a specific instance from the pool by it's index
+Remove a specific instance from the pool by its index

 # removeInstanceByName(String)

-Remove a specific instance from the pool by it's name
+Remove a specific instance from the pool by its name

 # newIdentites()